zinzied/Proxies-Checker/README.md

 ### Description :
-This Simple Tool is Proxies checker made with Python Tkinter Lib To check if Proxies Works or Not and Shows the Responses .
+This Simple Tool is Proxies checker and scarper made with Python Tkinter Lib To check if Proxies Works or Not and Shows the Responses .

 ![](https://github.com/zinzied/Proxies-Checker/assets/10098794/d8019e06-9930-4f53-b301-9a67be231545)